30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 hiking in Sunnmøre Alps

-Easy hike in Ålesund that provides for great views over the fjord and the city.
+Easy hike in Ålesund that provides great views over the fjord and the city.

 Total distance: 3 km